DLF Ltd (NSE: DLF) Q3 2026 Earnings Call dated Jan. 23, 2026

 Puneet Gulati

 Yeah, thank you so much for the opportunity.
-My first question is actually on your collection.
-So it has notably gone up this quarter.
-Is that a sustainable run rate one should think of from quarterly perspective or has there been some, you know, previous Quarters dues which have got accumulated in this quarter as well.
+My first question is actually on your collections, which has notably gone up this quarter.
+Is that a sustainable run rate one should think of from quarterly perspective?
+Or has there been some previous quarters’ views which have got accumulated in this quarter as well?

 Badal Bagri

-Okay Puneet, I think from a development business perspective it will be best way to look at the collection will be on annual basis rather than quarter on quarter basis.
-As you would know that most of our sales is construction linked and the amounts become due as and when the construction phases or the milestones are achieved.
-So I would say instead of looking at quarter to quarter this will always be misleading.
-We had no significant dues of the previous quarter which has got taken up in this quarter.
+Okay.
+Puneet, I think from a development business perspective, it will be the best way to look at the collection will be on an annual basis rather than a quarter-on-quarter basis.
+As you would know that most of our sales is construction-linked and the amounts become due as and when the construction phases or the milestones are achieved.
+So I would say instead of looking at quarter-to-quarter, this will always be misleading.
+We had no significant dues of the previous quarter, which has got taken up in this quarter.
 As mentioned earlier in our presentation as well that our collection efficiency across all projects remain extremely high.
-So I would.
-The way I would look at collections is we should look at a 10 to 15% growth year over year versus what we have achieved last year on an overall basis from a collections point of view.
+So I would — the way I would look at collections is, we should look at a 10% to 15% growth year-over-year versus what we have achieved last year on an overall basis from a collections point of view.

 Puneet Gulati

 Okay.
-So 10 to 15% growth this year, full year and then next year also similar number indicatively.
-Yes.
 Okay.
-Okay.
-And from collection from construction spend should that also be largely similar?
-I’m understand there is a bit of garb issue you are facing but.
+And from construction spend, should that also be largely similar?
+I understand there is a bit of GRAP issue you are facing, but —

 Aakash Ohri